 The first CAB was created in England in response to the prospect of world war.
 Volunteers dealt with problems ranging from the loss of ration books, homelessness and evacuation.
 They also helped locate missing relatives and prisoners of war.

 In 1963, Mrs G Rushton initiated the opening of the CAB of WA.
-The service, similar to its counterpart in England, focused on linking people in their respective communities with required information.
+The service, similar to its counterpart in England, focused on linking people in their respective communities with the required information.

 Our Branches